Spouses and children of foreign students in Canada can obtain a work or study permit or a visitor status to accompany

 Association des parents-étudiants de l’Université Laval (APÉTUL)

 APÉTUL, an association of parents who study at Université Laval, focuses on the interests and values of parents and their children.
 On campus, it refers parents to specialized resources available to them and works to increase student parent visibility in order to create mutual help networks.
 It offers a series of activities designed to significantly facilitate parents’ life, including an annual bazaar.
 APÉTUL also provides a place where its members can study, breast feed, eat lunch as a family, or carry out a team project with their children.
 The location is designed to meet the needs of families.
 Lastly, the APÉTUL website is full of useful information on being a student parent and balancing studies, work, and family.

 Accès-Loisirs is a non-profit organization who aim at providing free leisure activity (cultural, sports, outdoor) for low income family.
 For more information, visit the «inscription» section of their website (French only).

 As a family living in Québec and Canada, you may be eligible for a number of tax benefits.
-For example, the Canadian government offers the Canada Child Tax Benefit (CCTB) and the Universal Child Care Benefit (UCCB), and the Québec government provides child assistance.
+For example, the Canadian government offers the Canada child benefit (CCB), and the Québec government provides child assistance.

 Both levels of government also offer numerous family-friendly tax measures such as tax credits for childcare expenses or the cost of your children’s artistic and sports activities.
 Check the Revenu Québec and Canada Revenue Agency websites for more information on the various programs and how to access them.